-- 1. As noted in the "Supplemental Appraisal Instructions" my appraisal assignment is to appraise the subject as follows: - As though vacant (exclusive of existing improvements, i.e. fencing, buildings, etc). - 2.
-The "Scope of Work" also notes that "Landlocked parcel, (parcels with no legal access), will be appraised with the hypothetical condition of having legal access and should be appraised as the property currently exists, which is without legal access, ("as is").
+- 1. The subject property is owned by the State of Montana and this appraisal assumes the property is in held in private ownership.
+This is noted in the "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" which is included in the addenda - 2.
+The "Scope of Work for Appraisals of Potential Property Sales through the Land Banking Program" also notes that "Landlocked parcel, (parcels with no legal access), will be appraised with the hypothetical condition of having legal access and should be appraised as the property currently exists, which is without legal access, ("as is").
 This is further discussed in the highest and best use section of this report. - 3.
-Although the subject parcels are is leased, this appraisal assumes that the current lease does not exist.
+Although the subject parcel is leased, this appraisal assumes that the current lease does not exist.
 This is part of the scope of the assignment and is noted in the "Supplemental Appraisal Instructions".